tdilauro/Simplified-wiki/User-Settings-Management-Protocol.md

 The value of `readable` MUST be a single JSON object.
 The keys of this object correspond to the names of user settings, and the values associated with the keys correspond to the current values of those settings.

 When a client PUTs a document to a Protocol endpoint, it SHOULD NOT send a document that includes `readable`.
-If it does sent a document that includes `readable`, the server MUST ignore it.
+If it does send a document that includes `readable`, the server MUST ignore it.

 Semantics for a few keys are defined in the [[settings registry|https://github.com/NYPL-Simplified/Simplified/wiki/User-Settings-Management-Protocol]].
 Other keys may show up in `readable` but this specification does not define their semantics.

 ## `writable`

-The value of `readable` MUST be a single JSON object.
+The value of `writable` MUST be a single JSON object.
 The keys of this object correspond to the names of user settings.

 When the document is received in response to a GET request, the values associated with the keys correspond to the current values of those settings.

-When the document is submitted along with a PUT request, the values associated with these keys correspond to the desired new values of these settings.
+When the document is submitted along with a PUT request, the values associated with these keys correspond to the desired _new_ values of these settings.
 If a key is not included, it indicates that the client does not wish to change the value of that setting.
 If a key is mapped to `null`, it indicates that the client wants to set the value of that setting to a null value.

 Semantics for a few keys are defined in the [[settings registry|https://github.com/NYPL-Simplified/Simplified/wiki/User-Settings-Management-Protocol]].
-Other keys may show up in `readable` but this specification does not define their semantics.
+Other keys may show up in `writable` but this specification does not define their semantics.

 ## Example